-UPDATED: July 16, 2020 – ONLY TESTING patients without symptoms.
+UPDATED: Nov 12, 2020 – TESTING all patients symptoms.
 Now offering RAPID Nasal Swab Antigen Testing, 15 minute results vs waiting ~10-14 days to get your result back from an outside lab like Quest or LabCorp.

 ****** Rapid (15 Minute) Antigen Nasal Swab Testing is being done at 16 Austin locations currently.
 We are taking some walk-in patients but please understand that due to high demand if the wait time is longer or if we ask you to wait in your car we have to limit the amount of people in our clinics at a given time.
 We want to make sure we keep everyone safe.
 We also are requiring all patients to wear masks.

 ******** Dallas/Fort Worth: We’re now set up to do Rapid Nasal Swab Antigen Testing at all Centers in DFW.

 Viral Nasal Swab (Rapid), or Antibody: Which COVID-19 Test is Right for you?